The incorruptible cadaver of Saint Bernadette.

 For the next 15 media minutes, of course, anti-Papism is the new anti-Semitism.
 As Philadelphia Inquirer commentator Ken Dilanian helpfully points out, “the media are doing now what they did when former President Ronald Reagan died in June: reducing a deeply controversial figure to a warm, grandfatherly caricature.”

 Well, forgive me, Father, I know not what I do.
 I’m going to risk being tarred as Jack Chick Jr. by issuing an encyclical of my own: A Holy Father who orders his billion-member flock to eschew birth control, at the gunpoint threat of excommunication, even as AIDS rides a pale horse through their hospital wards, is guilty of child abuse on a global scale.
-According to the Nation columnist Katha Pollitt, “in Africa, where HIV infects millions—20 percent in Kenya, 40 percent in Botswana, 34 percent in Zimbabwe—Catholic clergy, who oppose condoms as they do all contraception, are actively promoting the myth that condoms don’t prevent transmission of the virus and may even spread it.”
+According to the Nation columnist Katha Pollitt, “in Africa, where HIV infects millions–20 percent in Kenya, 40 percent in Botswana, 34 percent in Zimbabwe–Catholic clergy, who oppose condoms as they do all contraception, are actively promoting the myth that condoms don’t prevent transmission of the virus and may even spread it.”
 AIDS is slaughtering the innocent and the sinful alike, yet this Pope insisted that the faithful adhere to a suicidally misguided doctrine straight out of the Dark Ages.
 This is genocide, plain and simple.
-L.A.
-Weekly firebrand Marc Cooper minces no words:
+On in a blog post on his now-shuttered website, the Leftist firebrand Marc Cooper minced no words:

 I firmly believe that the Church (and religion more generally) are medieval institutions that celebrate and propagate fear and ignorance.
 The positive record of the currently-deceased Pope is well known.
 But it hardly balances out the sheer inhumanity of Church dogma that he steadfastly defended.
 I personally could give a flip if women are or are not allowed into the priesthood (an institution that should be abolished).
 What I do care about is the AIDS infection rate world-wide and the vast, staggering complicity of the Church in its preaching against condoms and, alas, birth control.
 Suffering, says the Church, is God’s great gift to man.
 Nice words from those who inhabit gilded palaces and reign as Rome’s greatest landlord.
 Any truly great Pope would do to the Church what Gorbachev did to Communism–hasten its extinction.